 In Cub Scout long-term camp, at least one adult camp commissioner is on staff.
-These individuals may be assigned other duties.
+The individual serving as commissioner must:

 - A. Be 18 years of age or older and have a valid certificate of training from the Resident Camp Director or Resident Camp Program Director sections of National Camping School; or - B. Be 21 years of age or older and have six months' service as an active and trained commissioner in the BSA.
-They also have the Council Commissioner's approval in writing and have been trained by the Camp Director with NCS training program found at www.scouting.org/NCAP
+They also have the Council Commissioner's approval in writing and have been trained by the Camp Director with NCS training program found at www.scouting.org/NCAP.